-Firefighters report long hours and faulty gear
+Firefighters threaten stoppage after reports of long hours and faulty gear

 Overtime happened regularly, he said.

-"A lot of it was emergency overtime which is when we are struggling so much that they send a mayday text for anyone that can work.
+"A lot of it was emergency overtime, which is when we are struggling so much that they send a mayday text for anyone that can work.
 It doesn't matter if it's your day off or if it's between shifts, you just have to cover that vacancy."

 Since 2014, in a partnership with St John, fire crews started to act as first responders for some life-threatening incidents, such as heart attacks, violent crimes, and attempted suicide.